| Title: | Functionality for Characterizing Peaks in Mass Spectrometry in a Scan-Centric Manner |

 SCMzml$extract_mzml_data(remove_zero = self$remove_zero)

-whether to remove zero intensity points or not
+remove_zerowhether to remove zero intensity points or not

 predict_frequency()